Value Averaging Explained: Average Your Monthly Investments

-With VA, you invest money each month into your investment portfolio, but unlike with DCA, the amounts differ depending on the fund values at the start of each month.
+With VA, you invest money each month into your investment portfolio.
+But unlike with Dollar Cost Averaging (“DCA”), the amounts differ depending on the fund values at the start of each month.
 If a fund does well one month, its unit price goes up, so you buy fewer units.
 If it does badly another month, its unit price goes down, so you buy more units.

 Some months, you may even sell fund units using the VA strategy.
 This would only happen if the unit price of a fund you’re invested in goes up massively over that month.